CONFIGURATION COMMANDS

 --database sqlite

-# Full-stack with authentication
+# Full-stack with authentication and PostgreSQL

 task-o-matic init bootstrap emergency-system \